 top of page

 Allergies are one of the most common causes of skin and ear problems in dogs and cats.
-These reactions occur when the immune system overreacts to a normally harmless substance, causing itching, inflammation, or digestive upset.
+These reactions occur when the immune system overreacts to normally harmless substances.
+This overreaction can lead to itching, inflammation, or digestive upset.

 Many pet parents first search for “dog allergy symptoms” or “cat allergy symptoms” because the early signs can be subtle.
 Recognizing these symptoms early can prevent infection and keep pets comfortable.